stephaneVercouillieBMID/slate/source/index.html.md

 Once we answer your request, we send an encrypted JWT token based on your 'encryption' public key
 \- Decrypt request with your 'encryption' private key
-\-  Validate our signature with our ‘signing’ public key found in our jwkset
+\-  Validate our signature with our ‘signing’ public key found in our JWKSet

 >## Should there be 2 calls to itsme for this schedule?(One for Token request & one for Userinfo request) You need to perform two Back-End to Back-End calls indeed: